Antonio Guiteras: Biography

 He was born 22 November 1906 in Bala Cynwyd, Pennsylvania, USA.
 He was a proponent of revolutionary socialism and participated in the radical government installed after the overthrow of the autocratic right wing Cuban President Gerardo Machado y Morales in 1933.
 In 1931, Guiteras established the Unión Revolucionaria.

-Guiteras' political beliefs were nurtured in the volatile political climate of the 1920s.
+Guiteras's political beliefs were nurtured in the volatile political climate of the 1920s.
 He first became widely known as a student leader and associate of Julio Antonio Mella, a young Communist revolutionary.
 He believed that the liberation of the people would be achieved through violent confrontation with the established authorities; he did not hold firm to the ideal of democracy.
 Antonio Guiteras was named Minister of the Interior under President Dr. Ramón Grau San Martín.
 Many reforms were introduced, including a minimum wage, minimum labour regulations, academic freedom, and nationalisation of important sectors of the economy.
 After the "government of 100 days", Guiteras became even more radical and founded Joven Cuba, a proletarian political organisation inspired by anti-capitalism and the nationalism of José Martí.

-In his account Cuba: A New History, the leftist historian Richard Gott summarizes Guiteras' beliefs and methods:
+In his account Cuba: A New History, the leftist historian Richard Gott summarizes Guiteras's beliefs and methods:

-He died in Matanzas, Cuba: Guiteras and several of his conspirators died in a gun battle with Batista’s army on May 8, 1935, at the abandoned Spanish Fort Morrill in the Valley of Matanzas.
+He died in Matanzas, Cuba: Guiteras and several of his conspirators died in a gun battle with Batista’s army on May 8, 1935, at the abandoned Spanish Fort Morrillo in the Valley of Matanzas.
 Guiteras was waiting there for a boat that was to take him and his companions across to México, where he hoped to continue his work for the people of Cuba.